Beverley Kennon: Family

-Kennon's first wife was Elizabeth Dandridge of Virginia (1808–1832); in 1842, he married Dandridge's distant relative, Britannia Peter (1815–1911) of Tudor Place in Georgetown; she was the daughter of Martha Parke Custis Peter and Thomas Peter, and a great–granddaughter of Martha Washington, and step great–granddaughter of George Washington.
+Kennon's first wife was Elizabeth Dandridge of Virginia (1808–1832); in 1842, he married Dandridge's distant relative, Britannia Peter (1815–1911) of Tudor Place in Georgetown; she was the daughter of Martha Parke Custis Peter and Thomas Peter, and great-granddaughter of Martha Washington, and step-great-granddaughter of George Washington.

 With his first wife, Kennon's children were sons Beverley Kennon Jr. (1830–1890) and William Dandridge Kennon (1832–1872).
 Beverley Kennon Jr. served as an officer in the Confederate States Navy during the American Civil War, and later became a mercenary in Egypt.
 William Kennon was a Confederate soldier in the Civil War, and served in the 4th Virginia Cavalry and Woolfolk's Battery of Alexander's Artillery Battalion.
 In addition, William D. Kennon served aboard the ship Campbell as a member of the United States Revenue Cutter Service.

 With his second wife, Beverley Kennon was the father of a daughter, Martha Custis Kennon Peter (1843–1886).